ita-social-projects/StreetCode_Client/README.md

 #### Step 7

 - :scissors: Delete redundant branch.
 Done!

+### Hotfixes

+Oops, some fixed needs to be done immediately?
+Use this guide for Hotfixes!

+Some fixes will be needed due to the nature of GitHub flow.
+You would have to do a 'hotfix' or something outside of the normal process, but it's simply part of our normal process.

+#### Step 1

+- :fire: To implement an urgent change, a Hotfix branch is created off the Main branch to test and implement the fix.

+#### Step 2

+- :dancer: Once it’s complete, the Hotfix is merged with the Main branch.
+Plus, to keep the development branch up to date, the Hotfix is also merged with the Develop branch.

 More usefull information about GitHub Flow can be found <a href="https://docs.github.com/en/get-started/quickstart/github-flow" target="_blank">*here*</a>.